 I kept the ingredients as traditional as possible.
 Here is what you will need:

 - Don’t use anything fancy here.
 Stick with blocks of regular cream cheese.
 They will give you the best texture and flavor.
 In Spain, they simply refer to it as “Philadelphia.”
-Low-fat or fat-free cream cheese have a higher moisture content, so you will need to add more flour to soak it up.
-The cheesecake won’t be as creamy as it’s supposed to be.
+Low-fat or fat-free cream cheese have a higher moisture content, so you will need to add more flour to soak it up and the cheesecake won’t be as creamy as it’s supposed to be.

 - Granulated sugar guarantees that stark golden crust on the top and bottom.